ucdavis-bioinformatics-training/2018-September-Bioinformatics-Prerequisites/tuesday/command-line-intro.md

 The sequence above was probably confusing, if you're not used to navigating filesystems this way.
 You can think of paths like addresses.
 You can tell your friend how to go to a particular store *from where they are currently* (a 'relative' path), or *from the main Interstate Highway that everyone uses* (in this case, the root of the filesystem, '/' ... this is an 'absolute' path).
 Both are valid.
 But absolute paths can't be confused, because they tell you where to start off, and all the steps along the way.
 Relative paths, on the other hand, could be totally wrong for your friend *if you assume they're somewhere they're not*.
 With this in mind, let's try a few more:

     cd ~  # let's start at home
-    cd ../../home/class42/  # *relative* (start here, take two steps up, then down through home and class42) pwd
+    cd ../../home/username/  # *relative* (start here, take two steps up, then down through home and class42) pwd
-    cd /home/class42/  # *absolute* (start at root, take steps) pwd
+    cd /home/username/  # *absolute* (start at root, take steps) pwd

 Linux also tolerates 'empty' steps and loops, even if they look ugly.
 So:

-    cd  # starting at your home again cd /home//class42/  # used two slashes; it's treated as an empty step cd ../class42/../class42/../class42/  # back and forth a few times. cd /software/bwa/../bowtie/../../home/class42/  # are you lost or something?
+    cd  # starting at your home again cd /home//username/  # used two slashes; it's treated as an empty step cd ../username/../username/../username/  # back and forth a few times. cd /software/bwa/../bowtie/../../home/username/  # are you lost or something?

 There's no real point to such weird paths, but it helps illustrate how paths work.
-In the last example, an absolute path, we start at the root of the filesystem (the initial '/'), move down into the 'software' directory, then down from there into the 'bwa' directory, then back up (into the software directory), down into 'bowtie', then up twice (which gets you back to the root directory), then down through the familiar 'home' and your own 'class##' directories.
+In the last example, an absolute path, we start at the root of the filesystem (the initial '/'), move down into the 'software' directory, then down from there into the 'bwa' directory, then back up (into the software directory), down into 'bowtie', then up twice (which gets you back to the root directory), then down through the familiar 'home' and your own 'username' directories.

 Note that the shell can be picky about how you describe a directory, or what's *in* a directory.
 The following two commands illustrate this difference, but just realize that you may have to experiment sometimes to get the behavior you want: